Demodex blepharitis (DB) is a common eye disease. Some of us may not even know we have it.

 three illustrated demodex mites outlined with red three illustrated demodex mites in red

-• It’s estimated that nearly 25 million eye care patients in the US suffer from Demodex blepharitis.3,4
+• It’s estimated that approximately 25 million eye care patients in the US suffer from Demodex blepharitis, and most don’t know they have it3,4

-• Crusty flake buildup on eyelashes (collarettes) are a tell-tale sign of Demodex blepharitis.1,3
+• Crusty flake buildup on eyelashes (collarettes) is a tell-tale sign of Demodex blepharitis1,3

 Demodex blepharitis educational video